Cheatham-White Scholarship FAQs

 A: Yes.
 If a student meets the selection criteria but is not nominated by a school official, they may self-nominate.
 Additionally, self-nominations are required to provide a subsequent letter of recommendation.

-A: Yes.
-Applicants must have a cumulative (weighted) grade point average of 4.0 or higher on a 4.0 scale.
-Additionally, applicants are required to have an SAT score of at least 1280 or an ACT score of at least 28.
-Superscores are accepted.
-(Note: ACT and SAT scores are optional for those seeking admittance for 2024–2025 but likely will be required again for 2025–2026.)
+A: Yes, Applicants must have a cumulative (weighted or unweighted) grade point average of 4.0 or higher on a 4.0 scale.
+OPTIONAL.
+Have a minimum SAT score of 1280 or an ACT score of 28.
+(Superscores are accepted.
+Test scores are optional for those seeking the Cheatham-White Scholarship for the 2026–2027 academic year.)

 A: Unfortunately, we are not able to reschedule interviews.
 The interview date is announced a year in advance, and candidates are notified of their selection as a finalist a month prior to the interview.
 Please see Important Dates for the current selection and interview dates.